btford/briantford.com/jade/blog/angular-bower.md

 The reason that this approach is bad is that it creates a lot of maintenance overhead.
 Using the above example, here are just a few cases that illustrate the problems:

-1. Whenever a new version of `d3` is released, `angular-d3` must be updated by copy/pasting the updated `j3.js` code back into our module.
+1. Whenever a new version of `d3` is released, `angular-d3` must be updated by copy/pasting the updated `d3.js` code back into our module.
 2. Issues might be filed on `angular-d3` that are actually bugs/feature requests for `d3`.
 3. The developer of `angular-d3` makes improvements to `angular-d3` that should/could be back-ported to `d3`.
 Then they release a new version of `angular-d3`.
-4. After `3`, the developer for `d3` releases a new version of `d3` with the same version number as `3`'s effective fork of `d3`, creating confusion for users of `angular-d3` and `d3`.
+4. Later on, the developer for `d3` releases a new version of `d3` with the same version number as the previously updated effective fork of `d3`, creating confusion for users of `angular-d3` and `d3`.

 The "right" way to use `d3` right now is to include it as a dependency of some directive that accesses the library directly off of `window.d3`.

 **tl;dr: please don't create wrapper modules for components that expose their APIs on `window.whatever`.
 Just use the API off `window` for now.
 If Angular needs `$apply` for some `foo-lib` library, feel free to write an adapter, but the adapter should depend on `foo-lib`, not include the files for it.**

-The ideal solution to this problem to be standardized ES6/ES7/ESEventually modules and Web Components, but we still don't know when something like that will land.
+The ideal solution to this problem would be standardized ES6/ES7/ESEventually modules and Web Components, but we still don't know when something like that will land.

 ## Conclusion